spacemeshos/go-spacemesh/docs/tasks.md

 - Implement gossip support (gossip flag) and write tests for gossiping a p2p message (e.g. 20 nodes, 1 bootstrap)

 ### App Shell Implemented Features
-Stuff we have a basic 1st pass implementation for:
+Features we have a basic 1st pass implementation for:
 - Initial project packages structure and entry points (app, node, grpcApi, etc...)
 - A cli app shell with flags and commands
 - Grpc and json-http api servers with config and decent tests